Luminara of San Ranieri and its traditional Historical Regatta 2017

 All go for the Patron Saint Festival in Pisa

-The program of the Pisa June Festival events 2015 'Giugno Pisano' is particularly rich, with festivals, cultural events and above all historical commemorations to remember the most ancient traditions of the city of Pisa.
-The most liked in Tuscany and beyond are the San Ranieri Pisa 2015 Festival, the Historical Regatta of Saint Ranieri 2015, Il Gioco del Ponte (The Game of the Bridge) and the Historical Regatta of the Sea Republics, which takes place every four years.
+The program of the Pisa June Festival events 2017 ‘Giugno Pisano’ is particularly rich, with festivals, cultural events and above all historical commemorations to remember the most ancient traditions of the city of Pisa.
+The most liked in Tuscany and beyond are the San Ranieri Pisa 2017 Festival, the Historical Regatta of Saint Ranieri 2017, Il Gioco del Ponte (The Game of the Bridge) and the Historical Regatta of the Sea Republics, which takes place every four years.
+2017 is, in this sense, a lucky year since this old tradition will be renewed on 18th June !
 To frame these impressive events, other initiatives such as street performances, concerts, festivals and much more take place here.

 In 1688 Cosimo III of Medici placed the remains of the saint on the main altar of the Cathedral: it was during that night that, for the first time, the Pisani lit their homes with candles, in order to pay homage to the patron saint of Pisa to lead the way of the procession.
 However, in addition to this, there are other versions of the origins of the Luminara Pisa: some claim that it began on the day of the saint's death; while another tradition claims that his life is far more remote, in honour of the Virgin Mary.

-Trivia: this year the San Ranieri Pisa 2015 Festival has been proposed to become part of the intangible assets of UNESCO.
-Although the outcome was not positive, the candidacy of the Luminara di Pisa Italy 2015 shows what a unique and incomparable event it is.
+Curiosity: in 2015, The Minister of Cultural heritage proposed the 'Luminara' Festival of Pisa to become one of the intangible cultural heritage of UNESCO.
+Although the outcome was not positive, the candidacy of the Luminara di Pisa Italy 2017 shows what a unique and incomparable event it is.

-On the afternoon of 17th June, the St. Ranieri Festival in Pisa 2015 will resume with the Historical Parade of Pisa, a lively and colourful parade that commemorates the former glory of the Maritime Republics.
-At dusk you can watch an exciting race between the districts: the Historical Regatta of the Saint Ranieri in 2015, followed by the traditional!
-Palio di San Ranieri
+On the afternoon of 17th June, the St. Ranieri Festival in Pisa 2017 will resume with the Historical Parade of Pisa, a lively and colourful parade that commemorates the former glory of the Maritime Republics.
+At dusk you can watch an exciting race between the districts: the Historical Regatta of the Saint Ranieri in 2017, followed by the traditional Palio di San Ranieri.

 Four boats will battle on the tranquil waters of the Arno River representing an equal number of district, two in the north and two in the south.
 The District of San Martino will be distinguished by the colour red; St. Anthony district with green; Santa Maria with blue and San Francisco with yellow.
 The boats, clearly inspired by the ancient ‘St Stephen regattas' from the Medici order of the Knights of Saint Stefano, will travel for 1,500 metres rowing against the current, from the Railway Bridge to the Palazzo Medici, near the Bridge of the Fortress.
 The crew must be made of eight rowers, a helmsman and a climber, a crucial member to win the competition.
 He has to climb on one of the four ropes and reach the top of a mast about 10 metres high, mounted on an unstable floating barge, and grab the blue palio, a symbol of victory of the Regatta of San Ranieri.
 Two other flags, one white and one red, will instead be reserved for the second and third places, while the team that comes last wins two geese!